cyberchitta/llm-context.py/README.md

 When you run `lcc-gencontext`, this summary will be included after the folder structure diagram in the generated context.

-For an example of a technical summary, you can refer to the [tech-summary.md](.llm-code-context/tech-summary.md) file in this repository.
+For an example of a technical summary, you can refer to the [`tech-summary.md` file for this repository](.llm-code-context/tech-summary.md).

 ## Project Structure